-GST pull-down assays were used to investigate whether SRC-1 from brain physically associates with PR-A and PR-B, and whether these interactions depend on the ligand condition.
-SRC-1 from the hippocampus interacted with PR-A in the presence of the agonist R5020 (Fig. 1, lane 2), but not in the absence of ligand (Fig. 1, lane 3).
-SRC-1 did not interact with the GST tag bound to resin (Fig. 1, lane 4), or to the resin alone (lane 5), indicating that there was no non-specific binding of SRC-1 to the GST tag or resin alone.
+and whether these interactions depend on the ligand condition.
+SRC-1 from the hippocampus interacted with PR-A in the presence of the agonist R5020 (Fig. 1, lane 2) but not in the absence of ligand (Fig. 1, lane 3).
+SRC-1 did not interact with the GST tag bound to resin (Fig. 1, lane 4) or the resin alone (lane 5), indicating that there was no nonspecific binding of SRC-1 to the GST tag or resin alone.

-SRC-1 from brain associated with both PR-A and PR-B when bound to agonist (Fig. 2, lanes 2 & 5, and Fig. 3).
-In dramatic contrast, little to no SRC-1 from the hippocampus (Fig. 2, lanes 4 & 7) or hypothalamus associated with PR-A and PR-B in the absence of ligand or in presence of the SPRM the RU486 (F(5,32)=17.08, p<0.0001; Fig. 3A and B).
-In confirmation of these results using the 1135-H4 monoclonal antibody to human SRC-1, similar findings were observed using the rabbit polyclonal antibody to mouse SRC-1 (data not These findings indicate that SRC-1 shown). from brain interacts with PR in a liganddependent manner.
-Figure 2 reveals lower molecular weight bands labeled with the SRC-1 monoclonal antibody that appear to interact with PR-A and PR-B in a manner that is not dependent on the ligand condition, because they are present in all three ligand conditions.
+SRC-1 from brain associated with both PR-A and PR-B when bound to agonist (Figs. 2, lanes 2 and 5, and 3).
+In dramatic contrast, little to no SRC-1 from the hippocampus (Fig. 2, lanes 4 and 7) or hypothalamus associated with PR-A and PR-B in the absence of ligand or in the presence of the SPRM RU486 [F(5, 32) = 17.08, P < 0.0001; Fig. 3, A and B].
+In confirmation of these results using the 1135-H4 monoclonal antibody to human SRC-1, similar findings were observed using the rabbit polyclonal antibody to mouse SRC-1 (data not shown).
+These findings indicate that SRC-1 from brain interacts with PR in a ligand-dependent manner.
+Figure 2 reveals lower molecular weight bands labeled with the SRC-1 monoclonal antibody that appear to interact with PR-A and PR-B in a manner that is not dependent on the ligand condition because they are present in all three ligand conditions.
 However, these same immunoreactive bands were observed using the polyclonal SRC-1 antibody (data not shown), suggesting that these bands are fragments of SRC-1 from brain.

-Initial findings suggested that SRC-1 associated more strongly with PR-B than with PR-A in the presence of agonist (Figure 2, lanes 2 & 5).
-Indeed, SRC-1 from hippocampus (Figure 3A) and hypothalamus (Figure 3B) interacted more with PR-B, than with PR-A, in the presence of agonist (F(5,32)=11.75, p<0.0001).
+Initial findings suggested that SRC-1 associated more strongly with PR-B than PR-A in the presence of agonist (Fig. 2, lanes 2 and 5).
+Indeed, SRC-1 from hippocampus (Fig. 3A) and hypothalamus (Fig. 3B) interacted more with PR-B than with PR-A in the presence of agonist [F(5, 32) = 11.75, P < 0.0001].